 Our net interest income decreased 12.5% in 2022 compared to 2021.
 Net interest income from our reporting segments totaled Ch\$1,662,425 million and increased 12.5% compared to 2021.
 This rise was mainly due to effect of a better spread on our products, partially offset by a more expensive funding mix.
 This was fully offset by a Ch\$92 billion loss in Other net interest income.
 Other net interest income consists mainly of net interest income from the Bank's ALCO, which includes the net interest income from the Bank's debt instruments recorded at fair value through other comprehensive income, deposits in the Central Bank, and the financial cost of supporting our cash position and financial investments held for trading (the interest income from which is recognized as net income from financial operations and not interest income).
 The result of the Bank's inflation gap is also included in this line as well as the net impact of derivatives used to hedge our inflation gap or views on interest rates.
-The decline in other net interest income portfolio.
+The decline in other net interest income was mainly due to Bank's negative sensitivity to rising short term interest rates which led to a higher cost of funding in 2022 and a lesser carry from our held to collect investment portfolio.
 Overall, our net interest margin decreased from 3.9% in 2021 to 3.0% in 2022.